readthedocs/readthedocs.org/docs/choosing-a-site.rst

 * More build time and more build resources (memory & CPU)
 * Documentation is organized by organization, giving more control over permissions

+You can sign up for an account at https://readthedocs.com.

 Questions?
 ----------

 If you have a question about which platform would be best, you can email us at support@readthedocs.org.